-Our mission is to help define humanity’s place in a world increasingly characterized and driven by algorithms.
-We do this by creating tangible and applied technical and policy research in the ethical, safe and inclusive development of AI.
-Our unique advantage in Montreal is that we are situated globally at the leading edge of technical research while leveraging strong Canadian values of diversity and inclusion.
+The Montreal AI Ethics Institute is an international, non-profit research institute dedicated to defining humanity’s place in a world increasingly characterized and driven by algorithms.
+We do this by creating tangible and applied technical and policy research in the ethical, safe, and inclusive development of AI.

 An inclusive, award-winning AI Ethics community